How to do a phone conversation?

 "Stay put.
 Or else."

 You will sometimes see dialogue with no quotation marks, but usually only in literary fiction.
-(Some authors believe having no quotation marks distracts less from the dialogue, but the trade off is that the reader must work harder to figure out what is dialogue and what is narration.)
+Some authors believe quotation marks are distracting and that leaving them out makes it easier for the reader to listen to what the characters are saying.
+Of course, the trade off is that the reader must work harder to figure out what is dialogue and what is narration.
+Also, most readers are used to quotation marks.
 Whichever choice you make, you must be consistent throughout the book.

 Hope that helps.